Skip to Main

 Study leader C. Munro Cullum, Ph.D., is Professor of Psychiatry, Neurological Surgery, and Neurology at UT Southwestern and an Investigator in the Peter O'Donnell Jr. Brain Institute.
 He holds the Pam Blumenthal Distinguished Professorship in Clinical Psychology.

-The study, published in the Clinical Journal of Sport Medicine, is the first to investigate symptoms among young football athletes injured from helmet impact on different playing surfaces, according to lead author C. Munro Cullum, Ph.D., Professor of Psychiatry, Neurological Surgery, and Neurology and an Investigator in the Peter O’Donnell Jr. Brain Institute at UT Southwestern.
+The study, published in the Clinical Journal of Sport Medicine, is the first to investigate symptoms among young football athletes injured from helmet impact on different playing surfaces, according to senior author C. Munro Cullum, Ph.D., Professor of Psychiatry, Neurological Surgery, and Neurology and an Investigator in the Peter O’Donnell Jr. Brain Institute at UT Southwestern.
 Athletes who sustained a concussion on grass reported 10.3 symptoms (mean level), compared with 5.9 for those injured on artificial turf, and a mean symptom severity score of 26.6 versus 11.6.

 “Many natural grass fields, especially at the youth level, may not be well maintained and can be harder and less forgiving than modern artificial turf, which has evolved significantly from the old, hard fields of the past,” Dr. Cullum said.
 “Today, many artificial fields use long synthetic fibers installed with infill over a shock-absorbing pad, all of which can help minimize the impact of a head-to-turf hit.”